deem0n/oradocletplus/README.md

 The tool will automatically generate a set of HTML documents based on the Oracle database schema that you connect it to.
 It will pull our pretty much all meta-data about the schema, including indexes, column comments, foreign keys, and PL/SQL source code.

-I threw these changes together as I needed to generate some database schema documentation quickly and found the OraDocletPlus to be a pretty good solution, although it had a couple of bugs, looked very out of date and hasn’t been updated in quite a while.
+I threw these changes together as I needed to generate some database schema documentation quickly and found the OraDoclet to be a pretty good solution, although it had a couple of bugs, looked very out of date and hasn’t been updated in quite a while.

 Note that the original author of OraDoclet was Vladimir Katchourovski – kudos to him for creating a concise & simple tool.